OfficeDev/office-js-docs-reference/docs/manifest/webapplicationinfo.md

 - [IdentityAPI 1.3](../requirement-sets/common/identity-api-requirement-sets.md)

 > [!NOTE]
 > The single sign-on API is currently supported for Word, Excel, Outlook, and PowerPoint.
 For more information about where the single sign-on API is currently supported, see [IdentityAPI requirement sets](../requirement-sets/common/identity-api-requirement-sets.md).
-If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
-To learn how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).
+If you're working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
+To learn how to do this, see [Enable or disable modern authentication for Outlook in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).

 **\<WebApplicationInfo\>** is a child element of the [VersionOverrides](versionoverrides.md) element in the manifest.